-I obtain county-year and MSA-year level demographic data from the US Census American Community Survey(ACS) 1-year estimates between 2014 to 2018.
-ACS 1-year estimates are only available for areas with a population larger than 65,000, so I restrict my sample to counties with a population larger than 65,000.
+I obtained county-year and MSA-year level demographic data from the U.S. Census American Community Survey(ACS) 1-year estimates 5 between 2014 and 2018.
+ACS 1-year estimates are only available for areas with a population larger than 65,000, so I restrict my sample to counties larger than 65,000.

-County-level political affiliation data are from the MIT Election Data and Science Lab.
-The dataset includes county-level results for the 2016 presidential election, in terms of county-level total votes, votes for the Democratic, the Republican, and the independent candidates.
-I measure party affiliation for Non-republican as the total share of votes for the Democratic and the independent candidates.
+County-level political affiliation data are from the MIT Election Data and Science Lab6.
+The dataset includes county-level results for the 2016 presidential election, in terms of county-level total votes, votes for the Democratic, the Republican, and independent candidates.
+I measure party affiliation for non-Republican as the total share of votes for the Democratic and independent candidates.